-We’ve heard that Proselytism is “solemn non-sense”.
-We have also heard that we are to go out and promote the New Evangelization.
-We are told that we are to preach the Gospel of Jesus Christ, to evangelize our brothers and sisters, both within the Catholic faith and without, but, when we do preach the faith, strongly and firmly, we are told that we might offend others and we should choose our words wiser.
+We’ve heard Proselytism is “solemn non-sense”.
+We have also been told to go out and promote the New Evangelization.
+We are told we are to preach the Gospel of Jesus Christ, to evangelize our brothers and sisters, both within the Catholic faith and without, but, when we do preach the faith, strongly and firmly, we are told we might offend others and we should choose our words wiser.
 We can’t be “touting our faith as better”.
 So, what is going on here?
 First, I want to explain the difference between Proselytism and Evangelization.

 Let’s define the terms.